sofatutor/bugsnag-capistrano/UPGRADING.md

 ## 1.x to 2.x

-_Our Capistrano build-integration has changed to accommodate changes to our [build-api](https://docs.bugsnag.com/build-integrations/), and there may be changes required to continue to notify of your Capistrano releases_
+_Our Capistrano build-integration has changed to accommodate changes to our [Build API](https://docs.bugsnag.com/build-integrations/), and there may be changes required to continue to notify of your Capistrano releases_

 #### Heroku